1965 in the Vietnam War: July

-In a nationally televised speech, President Johnson announced his decision to send an additional 50,000 U.S. troops to South Vietnam, increasing the number of personnel there by two-thirds and to bring the commitment to 125,000.
+In a nationally televised speech, Johnson announced his decision to send an additional 50,000 US troops, including the 1st Cavalry Division (Airmobile) to South Vietnam, increasing the number of personnel there by two-thirds and to bring the commitment to 125,000.
 Johnson also said that the monthly draft call would more than double, to more than 1,000 new young men per day (from 17,000 to 35,000) for enlistment and training in the U.S. Armed Forces, but he declined to activate the Reserve and National Guard.
+He justified America's involvement in Vietnam in terms of history and the global ideological struggle.
+Surrender in Vietnam would not bring peace, "because we learned from Hitler at Munich that success only feeds the appetite of aggression.
+If we are driven from the field in Vietnam, then no nation can ever again have the same confidence in the American promise, or in American protection."
+He predicted that U.S. combat troops would "convince the Communists that we cannot be defeated by force," and "once the Communists know, as we know, that a violent solution is impossible, then a peaceful solution is inevitable."
 Johnson timed the speech for the noon hour in Washington, when there were fewer television viewers.